Filesystem noexec flags

 To work around this issue, you can set the variable XPIPE_TEMP on the remote system to a switch to using another directory.
 This can, for example, be a directory like ~/.xpipe/scripts or /var/xpipe, depending on the noexec limitations for other available directories.

-This variable has to be set on login, so usually in the .bashrc file with export XPIPE_TEMP="<dir>".
-The directory has to exist on the file system, and the user should have access to it for XPipe to be able to use it.
+This variable has to be set on remote login, so usually in the .bashrc file with export XPIPE_TEMP="<dir>".
+The directory has to exist on the remote file system, and the user should have access to it for XPipe to be able to use it.